phenyo-code/reactlab/README.md

-# ReactLab - Learn React with Next.js
+# ReactLab - Learn React.js

 ## Description
 ReactLab is an interactive web application designed to help developers learn React.
 Built with Next.js, ReactLab offers a hands-on approach to learning React by providing tutorials, challenges, and examples.
 It is designed to provide a structured learning experience, allowing beginners and intermediate developers to master React concepts efficiently.